Workforce productivity: Measurement

 These aspects of productivity refer to the qualitative dimensions of labour input.
-If an organization is using labour much more intensely, one can assume it's due to greater labour productivity, since the output per labour-effort may be the same.
+If an organization is using labour much more intensely, it can be assumed that it is due to greater labour productivity, since the output per labour-effort may be the same.
 This insight becomes particularly important when a large part of what is produced in an economy consists of services.
 Management may be very preoccupied with the productivity of employees, but the productivity gains of management itself are very difficult to prove.
-While labor productivity growth has been seen as a useful barometer of the U.S. economy’s performance, recent research has examined why U.S. labor productivity rose during the recent downturn of 2008–2009, when U.S. gross domestic product plummeted.
+While labor productivity growth has been seen as a useful barometer of the U.S. economy's performance, recent research has examined why U.S. labor productivity rose during the recent downturn of 2008–2009, when U.S. gross domestic product plummeted.

 The validity of international comparisons of labour productivity can be limited by a number of measurement issues.
 The comparability of output measures can be negatively affected by the use of different valuations, which define the inclusion of taxes, margins, and costs, or different deflation indexes, which turn the current output into constant output.
 Labor input can be biased by different methods used to estimate average hours or different methodologies used to estimate employed persons.
 In addition, for level comparisons of labor productivity, the output needs to be converted into a common currency.
-The preferred conversion factors are Purchasing Power Parities, but their accuracy can be negatively influenced by the limited representativeness of the goods and services compared and different aggregation methods.
-To facilitate international comparisons of labor productivity, a number of organizations, such as the OECD, the Groningen Growth Centre, the International Labor Comparisons Program, and The Conference Board, prepare productivity data adjusted specifically to enhance the data’s international comparability.
+The preferred conversion factors are purchasing power parities, but their accuracy can be negatively influenced by the limited representativeness of the goods and services compared and different aggregation methods.
+To facilitate international comparisons of labor productivity, a number of organizations, such as the OECD, the Groningen Growth Centre, the International Labor Comparisons Program, and The Conference Board, prepare productivity data adjusted specifically to enhance the data's international comparability.